ColdWeatherBoyy/vite-template/README.md

 ## Usage

-Feel free to use this template as a starting for your MERN apps.
+This template is licensed under the MIT license.
+Feel free to use this template as a starting point for your MERN apps.

 ## Credits